ankit-a-aggarwal/Crypto_currency/timescaledb-readme.md

 Type "help" for help.

 postgres=# ALTER USER postgres PASSWORD 'myPassword';
+create database cryptoanalysis;
 \c cryptoanalysis
 cryptoanalysis=# select * from exchanges;

 ### Use above
+NOTES:
+# This file and its contents are licensed under the Apache License 2.0.
+# Please see the included NOTICE for copyright information and LICENSE for a copy of the license.

 TimescaleDB can be accessed via port 5432 on the following DNS name from within your cluster: timescaledb.default.svc.cluster.local